-Calcium measurement: Changes in the intracellular calcium concentration ($[Ca^{2+}]i$) were measured in single pituitary cells incubated in M199 and loaded with 2 μM Fura-2 AM (Molecular Probes, Inc., Eugene, OR) at 37 °C for 60 min.
-Coverslips with cells were then washed with Krebs-Ringer buffer and mounted on the stage of an upright microscope Olympus BX50WI-IR with fluorescence attachment (Melville, NY, USA) and METAFLUOR Imaging Software (Visitron Systems GmbH, Germany).
-During recording, dishes with cell cultures were continuously perfused with an extracellular solution of the following composition (in mM): 160 NaCl, 2.5 KCl, 1 MgCl2, 1 CaCl2, 10 glucose and 10 N-2-hydroxyethylpiperazine-N'-2ethanesulfonic acid (HEPES); pH adjusted with 1 M NaOH to 7.3.
-Medium and drugs were applied using a fast gravity driven micro perfusion system consisting of ten glass tubes each approximately 400 m in diameter with common outlet.
-The solution application was controlled by microcomputer and miniature teflon solenoid valves.
-Complete exchange of the solution around recorded cells required <500 ms. Cells were examined under an x40 water immersion objective during exposure to alternating 340- and 380-nm light beams, and the intensity of light emission at 520 nm was measured.
-The ratio of light intensities, F{340}/F{380} , which reflects changes in Ca2+ concentration, was followed in several single cells at the rate of one point per second.
+Changes the intracellular calcium concentration ([Ca2+]i) were measured in single pituitary cells incubated in M199 and loaded with 2 μM Fura-2 AM (Molecular Probes, Eugene, OR) at 37 °C for 60 min.
+Coverslips with cells were then washed with Krebs-Ringer buffer and mounted on the stage of an upright microscope Olympus BX50WI-IR with fluorescence attachment (Melville, NY, USA) and METAFLUOR Imaging Software (Visitron Systems, Germany).
+During recording, dishes with cell cultures were continuously perfused with an extracellular solution of the following composition (in mM): 160 NaCl, 2.5 KCl, 1 MgCl2, 1 CaCl2, 10 glucose and 10 N-2-hydroxyethylpiperazine-N'-2-ethanesulfonic acid (HEPES); pH adjusted with 1 M NaOH to 7.3.
+Medium and drugs were applied using a fast gravity driven micro perfusion system consisting of ten glass tubes each approximately 400 μm in diameter with common outlet.
+Solution application was controlled by microcomputer and miniature teflon solenoid valves.
+Complete exchange of the solution around recorded cells required less than 500 ms. Cells were examined under an x40 water immersion objective during exposure to alternating 340 nm and 380 nm light beams, and the intensity of light emission at 520 nm was measured.
+The ratio of light intensities, F340/F380, which reflects the changes in Ca2+ concentration, was followed in several single cells at the rate of one point per second.